xdworks/startup-school-2014-ny/en/Apoorva Mehta at Startup School NY 2014-wkmR7TYUt_c.mp4_voUy8EqoRR6HWu0yzh9OgA.md

 \[00:09:37\] The application deadline had passed two months ago.

-\[00:09:43\] But somehow I knew that if the if the Y SI partners experienced insta card they would have to let me in.
+\[00:09:43\] But somehow I knew that if the if the YC partners experienced Instacart they would have to let me in.
 So I contacted all the NYC alumni that I had in my network for introductions to the partners and in the next 24 hours I started to get those introductions.
 Now all I had to do was wait.
 One by one all the responses started to